purpleprotocol/purpleprotocol.github.io/_posts/2019-08-06-july-2019-development-update.markdown

 The problem underpinning the [famous DAO attack](https://www.coindesk.com/understanding-dao-hack-journalists) in Ethereum is also the main problem that underpins competent oracles, at the protocol layer.

 The problem is actually two-fold:
 * **Re-entrancy** can allow an attacker to potentially alter the internal state of a contract in a way that it was not designed to be changed.
-This happens when we have a circular dependency between several contracts i.e. contract A depends on contract B which depends on contract C which, in turn, depends on contract A.
+This happens when we have a circular dependency between several contracts i.e. contract `A` depends on contract `B` which depends on contract `C` which, in turn, depends on contract `A`.

 *  When performing state changes on a contract that requires multiple, separate transactions altering the state, there is no built-in protocol for atomic synchronization in this use-case which is obviously happening asynchronously.